panglesd/slipshow/docs/quick-start.rst

 For **online-only use**, consider the :ref:`online sliphub editor<quick-start:the sliphub online editor>`.
 It is great for trying the tool but is currently limited, for instance for anything that requires multiple files.

-There are other options that currently are lagging behind in terms of version, but that I might revisit some day: the :ref:`VSCode extension<quick-start:The VS Code plugin>` and the slipshow editor.
+There are other options that currently are lagging behind in terms of version, but that I might revisit some day: the :ref:`VSCode extension<quick-start:The VS Code plugin>` and the Slipshow editor.

 Precompiled binaries
 ====================